About Steven Holguin

-- When the employers launched a public relations and governmental outreach campaign of misinformation against the dockworkers, Steve led a team that set the record straight, eventually derailing the employers’ attempts to break the union.
+- When the employers launched a public relations and governmental outreach campaign of misinformation against the dockworkers, Steven led a team that set the record straight, eventually derailing the employers’ attempts to break the union.

 - During a lockout, the United States Attorney General attempted to force the union to capitulate to management’s demands and go back to work.
-Steve worked with officials to convince the courts and the public that the union’s cause was just, and the employers should be held responsible for the lockout.
+Steven worked with officials to convince the courts and the public that the union’s cause was just, and the employers should be held responsible for the lockout.

 Experience on Administrative Agencies and Courts